 In Switzerland, there are 12 doctoral/research universities, 8 universities of applied sciences (UAS) and 20 universities of teacher education (UTE).
-Most universities are state-funded, except one of the UAS is private/state-recognised and 14 UTEs are independent.
+Most universities are state-funded, except one of the UAS is private/state-recognized and 14 UTEs are independent.

 Many degrees – all humanities and some science degrees, for example – are only available at academic universities; others, like health sciences, can only be studied at universities of applied science.
-Swiss higher educational policy values quality over quantity and you may find some universities specialise in certain subjects, and smaller universities may only offer a small selection of disciplines.
+Swiss higher educational policy values quality over quantity and you may find some universities specialize in certain subjects, and smaller universities may only offer a small selection of disciplines.

-The doctoral/research or academic universities, which include the 10 cantonal and two federal institutes of technology, offer a wide range of Bachelor’s, Master’s and Doctoral (PhD) degrees programmes at a high scientific and theory-based level and carry out research.
+The doctoral/research or academic universities, which include the 10 cantonal and two federal institutes of technology, offer a wide range of Bachelor’s, Master’s and Doctoral (PhD) degrees programs at a high scientific and theory-based level and carry out research.